Ife Durosinmi-Etti

-Ifedayo Khadijah Durosinmi-Etti known as Ife Durosinmi-Etti, (born 6 December 1988), is a Nigerian business executive, author and young global leader.
+Ifedayo Khadijah Durosinmi-Etti known as Ife Durosinmi-Etti, (born 6 December 1988), is a Nigerian business executive, author and global leader.

 Background and education

 Durosinmi-Etti went to Vivian Fowler Memorial College for Girls for her secondary school education.
 She later attended Covenant University, where she attained a degree in Biochemistry.
 However, she was initially studying chemical engineering, as advised by her mother.
 This was due to the fact that that was the same profession of her father, even though she did not have a solid interest in the career path.
 She would later, after a couple of undergraduate years, switch to biochemistry as she realized she was not up for the calculations that chemical engineering entailed.
 After attaining her first degree, she went on to attend Coventry University, where she got a Masters in Business Administration (MBA) in Global Business and also Saïd Business School.

 Career

 After her first degree, Durosinmi-Etti started her career in a marketing firm, Aspire Acquisitions.
 Her second job was in the fashion retail company, Arcadia Group.
 Both organizations were located in London.
 She decided to pursue a career in marketing after her stint in the field and this pushed her to get an MBA in Global Business from Coventry University.
 Upon graduation, she worked with Heineken - through Nigerian Breweries, because Nigerian breweries have Heineken franchising rights in Nigeria.
 She was recruited as a Young African Talent (YAT).
 She worked for Heineken for five years, before she quit to pursue a career as an independent entrepreneur.

 The first company she founded was Parliamo Bambini, alongside Olamide Olatunbosun.
 The company was borne out the need for an indigenous Nigerian baby furniture company, which she realized to the hassles she faced having to import baby furniture from the UK to Nigeria when she had her first child.
 This enveadour earned her a Tony Elumelu Foundation award for entrepreneur, alongside her business partner.

 Her second company, Herconomy, formerly named AGS Tribe, is a fintech company that empowers women by giving out business grants, fellowships and scholarships to them.
-She started out by raising $600,000 in twenty four (24) hours through crowd funding on social media, Instagram, to finance the first disbursement of grants.
+She started out by raising $600,000 through crowd funding on social media, Instagram, to finance the first disbursement of grants.
 She later got into a collaboration with Amazon, in a partnership aimed at getting business funds to the minority female demographic and recruitment.
 She is the first Nigerian recruitment partner of Amazon.
 The company also focuses on peer-to-peer recommendations by members, encouraging its member to bring more women to come access grants and capitals.

 She also focuses on educating women about building their businesses.
 Her book Accessing Grants for Start-ups has the erstwhile governor of Lagos State, Akinwunmi Ambode as the writer of its foreword.

 Ifedayo is also an associate member of the Advertising Practitioners Council of Nigeria (APCON).